by M. Mehedi | Last Updated January 10, 2018

 You will find three different weighted squash racquets in the market, light medium and heavy.
 Light racquets will weigh less than 130gm, mediums racquets will weigh between 130-150gm while heavy rackets will weigh more than 150 gm.
-Its depends on your playing style which one you will choose to play.
+It depends on your playing style which one you will choose to play.
 Light racquets are easy to control.
 Professional players mostly select lightweight racket.
-Medium weight one is a good combination of power and control, intermediate level players loves to select this type of racquets. the beginners who love to play power shot can choose heavy weight racket initially.
+Medium weight one is a good combination of power and control, intermediate level players love to select this type of racquets. the beginners who love to play power shot can choose heavyweight racket initially.

 professional players have different types of preference on string pattern for their rackets.
-Most of them like close string patterns which helps to spin the ball.
+Most of them like close string patterns which help to spin the ball.

 Now Let’s check 5 best squash racquets that might suit you with your playing style.
 You can select any racquet from this list if you want. but remember that this is just a recommendation

 The Tecnifibre CarboFlex 125 is at the top of our best squash racquets list.
-Its weight is 125 gm which is very light weight than other squash racquets in the market.
+Its weight is 125 gm which is very lightweight than other squash racquets in the market.
 The string pattern of this carboflex is 14×18 which increases the size of the sweet spot.
-Most interesting thing for this racket is its heavy head balance which will help to create more power during playing stroke.
+The most interesting thing for this racket is its heavy head balance which will help to create more power during playing stroke.
 This racquet has a thin beam of 18mm.
 Above all this the great composition of graphite and basaltex of this racket increase its stiffness.
-But frankly speaking this one is not for every player.
+But frankly speaking, this one is not for every player.
 Only if you already passed your intermediate level and developed your skill, you can choose this one.

 - Can generate power although it is a lightweight racquet

-- The string pattern of 14 x 18 added extra benefit to play power shot.
+- The string pattern of 14 x 18 added extra benefit to playing power shot.

 - Its heavy head balance helps to play a smooth stroke.